Our team is committed to providing professional Rhythm Based Events

 that are designed to transform, inform and inspire

 We are a group of passionate individuals who have been attracted to the drum circle as a tool for well-being in our own lives, and see it as an instrument for healing and transformation in the workplace, and the community.

 This is more than a job, it is our vocation, and our purpose, to help people thrive, even in difficult times!

-Judy Atkinson, Founder and President Circles of Rhythm, IDCF, MED, BA
+Judy Atkinson, Founder Circles of Rhythm, IDCF, MED, BA

 Judy Atkinson is an inspired speaker, accomplished facilitator, and an authentic optimist.
 Joy is her compass as she consistently shines with a naturally positive attitude.
 Winner of Global TV’s Woman of Vision Award, and CTV’s Inspired Calgarian, Judy has provided drum circle workshops and interactive keynotes to thousands of people across North America for over 17 years.